fogonwater/we-are-here/2_water_air/README.md

 We downloaded hourly surface wind measurements for 2014 from https://cliflo.niwa.co.nz for ten climate stations: Auckland (agent 22719), Gisborne (24976), Awakino (25726), Akitio (38057), Wellington (18234), Blenheim (12430), Greymouth (23934), Christchurch (24120), Dunedin (15752) and Bluff (5823).

-The visualisations are SVGs created using custom D3.js programming.
+The visualisations are SVGs created using custom D3.js programming (`208_wind_patterns/script.js`) and extracted with SVG Crowbar.
+We adjusted colours, added labels and created the final layout in Adobe Illustrator.

 NIWA: CliFlo (2014)